Eric Allman: Other contributions

 Allman is credited with popularizing the Allman indent style, also known as BSD indent style.
 He ported a Fortran version of Super Star Trek to the C programming language, which later became BSD Trek, and is still included in various Linux distributions as part of the classic bsdgames package.

 He was awarded the Telluride Tech Festival Award of Technology in August, 2006 in Telluride, Colorado.
-In 2009 he was recognized as a Distinguished Engineer by the Association for Computing Machinery.
+In 2009, he was recognized as a Distinguished Engineer by the Association for Computing Machinery.
 In April 2014 he was inducted into the Internet Hall of Fame.
+He was named as an ACM Fellow, in the 2025 class of fellows, "for the development of electronic mail".

 Personal life

 Allman, who is gay, lives in Berkeley, California, with Marshall Kirk McKusick, who had been his partner for more than 30 years before they got married in October 2013.
 The two first met in graduate school.
 McKusick is a lead developer of BSD.

 There is some sort of perverse pleasure in knowing that it's basically impossible to send a piece of hate mail through the Internet without its being touched by a gay program.
 That's kind of funny.